kt474/ffwrapped-blog/posts/tutorial.md

 ## 4. Next Steps

 Now that you know how to retrieve, manipulate, and display data from the Sleeper API, take a look at the other API [endpoints](https://docs.sleeper.com/).
 Some project ideas include: a draft board with player grades, charts comparing weekly points scored, and tables with all time win/loss records.
-For inspiration, there are some great examples on [ffwrapped](https://ffwrapped.com).
+For inspiration, there are more examples on [ffwrapped](https://ffwrapped.com).